eclab/grains/info/grains.md

 Though these pins are by default meant for certain input and output functions, they in fact can be changed to be used for different purposes:

 - IN 1.
-Can be used for analog or digital input, keeping mind that POT2 is attenuating the voltage.
+Can be used for analog or digital input, keeping in mind that POT2 is attenuating the voltage.

 - IN 2.
-Can be used for analog or digital input, keeping mind that POT2 is attenuating the voltage.
+Can be used for analog or digital input, keeping in mind that POT2 is attenuating the voltage.

 - IN 3.
 Can be used for analog or digital input, or for digital output (but a bit slow due to the filter).